Key takeaways:

 Oregon

 Oregon offers a variety of journeyman license classifications.
-General journeymen can work on any type of electrical project where Limited electricians are only permitted to work within their specific area.
+General journeymen can work on any type of electrical project, while limited electricians are only permitted to work within their specific area.
 The journeyman license types are as follows:

 To gain a journeyman license of any classification, applicants must pass a licensing exam and fulfill the experience requirement in one of the following ways:

-To get a supervising electrician license, applicants must have at least four years of work experience as a licensed journeyman and pass a licensing exam.
+To get a supervising electrician license, applicants must have at least 8,000 hours of work experience as a licensed journeyman and pass a licensing exam.

 To get an electrical contractor license, applicants must complete a pre-license training course and pass a licensing exam.
 Applicants must also obtain the required bonds and insurance.